myrp556/raft_demo/README.md

 `./raft/logger.go` a simple log output

 `./raft/db.go` simple **RocksDB** KV operation support

+`./test` this is a test program, you can run this file for testing

+`./raft/test.go` including some unit test for our implementation

 to make proto use `protoc -I=${GOPATH}/src -I=$GOPATH/src/github.com/gogo/protobuf/gogoproto -I=raft/pb/. --gogo_out=raft/pb/. raft/pb/*.proto`